GeorgianaElena/.github/.github/comment_template.md

 - {{ . }}

 Details about each of them can be found in the top comment.
-But if you have questions about any of them, please ping the "2i2c/engineering" and they will help you.
+Also, please feel free to ping the "2i2c/engineering" for additional guidance.

 After the form in the top comment is filled in, an engineer will be assigned and will start deploying the new hub 🚀.
 Thank you!